gparemsky/forex-cse231p3-proposal/README.md

 # READ ME IS WORK IN PROGRESS (JUL 17, 2024, 19:58)

 ## Prologue; What is forex?
+The global foreign exchange market has a trading volume per day of over $6,000,000,000,000 (trillion) dollars.
+Compared to the NYSE of just over 18 billion.

+The forex market is where people can speculate on the rise and fall of currency pair values.
+You always need a pair to calculate the value of a currency.
+Or else you can always say one dollar is worth one dollar.

+A currency pair is made up of a base currency, and a quote currency.
+EUR/USD, where EUR is the base, and USD is the quote currency.\
+*This pair will tell us how much of the quote currency we need to buy the base currency.*

+The EUR/USD is 1.0939, meaning you need 1.0939 USD to obtain one Euro.

+It is this principal that the entire foundation of the forex market is built upon.

+In order to effectively place market trades and make a profit on forex, its paramount to understand the fundamentals.
+This project aims to provide two calculator options for users to play with.

+While the values for pairs and exchange rates are fixed and not polled by an API, this tool still provides the correct results from calculations performed using static exchange rates.

 # Objectives of this project:

-Learn to handle scrubbing dirty input, do currency conversions using abstract units of measurments (pips and lots)
+Learn to handle scrubbing dirty input, do currency conversions using abstract units of measurements (pips and lots)

+This project focuses on calculating changes in currency pair values, say a (6 pip) rise from 1.0944 to 1.0950 would yield what profit with a lot size of 1?
+Pips and lots, [these are fundamental to understand](#explaining-pips) in order to even use the calculator, let alone program it.

 This project mainly relies on the comprehension of loops, conditional statements, and fstrings. \
-(There is a use of "eval" which may be innaproriate for this project, if so, lines 166 and 225 need to be re-thought out)
+(There is a use of "eval" which may be inappropriate for this project, if so, lines 166 and 225 need to be re-thought out)

 The goal of this readme is to breakdown the project into modules. **The code of this project is 240 lines**\
 where the instructor code for old project 3 is about 170.
 I will leave it upto whom ever has the final say\